 Days off (apart from weekends you're not teaching) as well as days according to the academic calendar — mostly around national holidays or breaks between semesters.

 Taiwan allows one to two extra paid leaves each semester depending on what school you go to.
-You will get time off on the weekends (maybe Saturday and Sunday or just Sunday) and holidays to do some traveling.
+You will get time off on the weekends (maybe Saturday and Sunday or just Sunday) and holidays to do some traveling — here are some top spots to visit in Taiwan.
 Past teachers have loved traveling all over their home country as well as visiting countries like Vietnam, Japan, and the Philippines (and more).

 Can Married Couples and Males Go?

 Yes!
 Males, females, and married couples are accepted in Taiwan and Thailand.